phdata/streamliner/README.md

-# Pipewrench
+# Streamliner

-Hadoop Data Pipeline Automation Tool
+Data Pipeline Automation Tool

 ## How it works

-Pipewrench uses [SchemaCrawler](https://www.schemacrawler.com/) to query database table metadata throught JDBC, then generates pipeline code from a series of templates that when executed can be used to ingest or transform data.
+streamliner uses [SchemaCrawler](https://www.schemacrawler.com/) to query database table metadata throught JDBC, then generates pipeline code from a series of templates that when executed can be used to ingest or transform data.

 ## Installation

-You can find the latest version of pipewrench-scala here: https://repository.phdata.io/artifactory/list/binary/phdata/pipewrench/
+You can find the latest version of streamliner-scala here: https://repository.phdata.io/artifactory/list/binary/phdata/streamliner/

-The artifact is a zip file containt an executable in `bin/pipewrench` and templates in `bin/templates`
+The artifact is a zip file containt an executable in `bin/streamliner` and templates in `bin/templates`

 ## Config File

-Pipewrench works off the parameters in the ingest-configuration file.
+streamliner works off the parameters in the ingest-configuration file.

 ```